hanabi/hanabi.github.io/docs/level-16.md

   - Alice clues red to Bob.
 Since nothing was stopping her from cluing number 4, this is very strange.
   - Bob plays the red 4.
   - There is only one "missing" red card - the red 5.
 Cathy knows that normally, Bob would think that his red 1 is the red 5 (from *Good Touch Principle*).
 This must mean that Cathy has the red 5.
 Cathy writes *Trash Touch Elimination Notes* on her hand for the red 5.
-    - Normally, the whole hand should get the elimination notes.
-But in this specific example it's reasonable to assume that the chop slot is not Red 5, because otherwise Red 4 could be finessed.
-Depending on the variant played (rainbow?) and where exactly Red 4 is, it might not be possible to do such finesse.

 <TrashTouchElimination />